Type 212CD submarine

 The Type 212CD class (for Common Design) is a submarine class developed by ThyssenKrupp Marine Systems (TKMS) for the Norwegian and German navies.
-The class is derived from the Type 212 submarine class, but will be significantly larger than the 212 class.
+The class is derived from the Type 212A submarine, but will be significantly larger than the 212A class.

 Project history

 A €5.5 billion contract for development and procurement of the six submarines was placed with TKMS on 8 July 2021 after the German and Norwegian governments reached an agreement in principle in March.
 This followed an extensive period of negotiation between industry and the two governments which took place after Norway had, in 2017, decided on an extensive naval partnership with Germany and TKMS for their replacement project.
 The Ula-class submarines were also built by TKMS/HDW.

 In Kiel, a German-Norwegian Building Program Office (BPO) is to be set up and tasked with representing the two states in matters of design, construction and acceptance.
 Management will alternate between a German and Norwegian representative, with a third of the staff being Norwegian.

 Afterwards, a Lifetime Management Program Office (LMPO) is to be established in Haakonsvern Naval Base.
 Management will also alternate, with a third of the staff being German.
 The office is to handle questions concerning maintenance and repairs of the submarines.
 Norway will establish maintenance facilities for both countries submarines.
 Construction of the first submarine started in September 2023.

 According to the Norwegian Armed Forces Long-Term Plan adopted by the Norwegian Parliament on June 4, 2024, Norway will purchase two more submarines in addition to the four submarines already ordered from Germany.

 Norwegian and German U212CD (Common Design) submarines are to be based together in Southern Norway.
 A Norwegian Ministry of Defence official told Janes on 7 June 2024 that a new base for the U212CD, including infrastructure, would be built at Haakonsvern, where Norway's current Ula-class submarines are already based.
 The new infrastructure will include pier, maintenance, and test facilities for the U212CD.